Vaishnavi74-star/open_env_project/HF_DEPLOYMENT.md

 # HuggingFace Deployment Guide

-## ✅ Project Status: READY FOR DEPLOYMENT
+## ✅ Project Status: READY FOR DEPLOYMENTs

 Your EV Charging Scheduler project is now **fully prepared** for HuggingFace Spaces deployment with **zero errors**.